25Ericcheong/dev-daily-journal/README.md

       <ul>
         <li>Examples of comparison operators can be as such <code>$gt</code>, <code>$lt</code>, <code>$gte</code> and <code>$lte</code></li>
         <li>An example of utilizing a comparison operator is <code>db.collection-name.find({ field-name: { $gt: 50 } })</code></li>.
 Note that in this case <code>field-name</code> could just be a field-name specifically or object.field-name (object is the sub document within a document) - depending on the structure of the document.
+        <li>Note that if there is an array of items and even if one item fulfills the comparison operator or condition - the document is retrieved along with the entire array of items (even ones that do not fulfill the condition)</li>
         <li>Those are not the only comparison operator that exists.</li>
       </ul>
     </details></li>